Sanguisugabogg: 2024–present: Hideous Aftermath and tours

-On June 4, 2024, Sanguisugabogg released the standalone single "Permanently Fucked," marking their first new music since the release of Homicidal Ecstasy.
+On June 4, 2024, Sanguisugabogg released the standalone single "Permanently Fucked," their first new music since Homicidal Ecstasy.

 In early 2024, the band supported Suffocation on a European tour alongside Enterprise Earth and Organectomy.
 Later that spring, they co-headlined a U.S. tour with Jesus Piece, featuring support from PeelingFlesh and GAG.

 In November 2024, Sanguisugabogg's Instagram account was suspended without clear explanation.
-The band expressed frustration over the lack of communication from the platform and the impact on their ability to engage with fans.
+The band was frustrated over the platform's lack of communication and the impact on their fan engagement.

 In January 2025, the band announced they were working on new music, slated for release later in the year.
-To promote their upcoming material, they scheduled a spring headlining tour with 200 Stab Wounds, Gridiron and Mutilatred.
-They are also set to perform at major festivals, including Louder Than Life 2025.
+To promote their upcoming material, they headlined a spring tour with 200 Stab Wounds, Gridiron and Mutilatred.
+They were also set to perform at major festivals, including Louder Than Life 2025.

 On June 27, 2025, the band released the single "Abhorrent Contraception", featuring Josh Welshman of Defeated Sanity.
 The band released its third studio album, Hideous Aftermath, on October 10, 2025.